Day Trip Itinerary: Louisiana's River Parishes

 Afternoon Activities & Attractions:

-Established in 1787 and listed on the National Register of Historic Places, Destrehan Plantation remains the oldest documented plantation home in the lower Mississippi Valley.
-Special exhibits featuring original document signed by Thomas Jefferson and exhibit on the 1811 Slave Revolt.
+Established in 1787 and listed on the National Register of Historic Places, Destrehan Plantation remains the oldest documented plantation home in the Lower Mississippi Valley.
+Special exhibits including an original document signed by Thomas Jefferson and an exhibit on the 1811 Slave Revolt.

 Cajun Pride Swamp Tours

-Experienced, local guides offer exciting tour of the Manchac Swamp when you book with Cajun Pride Swamp Tours.
+Experienced local guides offer exciting tours of the Manchac Swamp when you book with Cajun Pride Swamp Tours.
 This is a memorable tour in a privately owned swamp with abundant wildlife.

 Laura Plantation: Louisiana's Creole Heritage Site

-The top-rated plantation tour at Laura Plantation transports you into the complex & intimate relationships of 4 generations of one Louisiana Créole family, both free and enslaved.
-Laura's permanent exhibit examines in biographical detail the lives of Africans on the plantation, from enslavement into the 20th century.
+The top-rated plantation tour at Laura Plantation transports you into the complex and intimate relationships of four generations of one Louisiana Créole family, both free and enslaved.
+Laura's permanent exhibit examines, in biographical detail, the lives of Africans on the plantation, from enslavement into the 20th century.

 Frenier Landing Restaurant